 Asia Minor and eastwards to central Asia.
 Has been recorded breeding in southern Germany.

-The Common Scops Owl is generally a migratory bird.
+The Eurasian Scops Owl is generally a migratory bird.
 European owls normally winter in the Savannas of east and west Africa, north of the rainforest.
 In Autumn, the owls leave their breeding areas between August and November, returning between March and late April, depending on the breeding area they are returning too.

 Status: Rare in Central Europe, common in Mediterranean.